Frequently Asked Questions

 6.How long is the loan period?

 Our standard loan books have a 8 week loan period.
 In this time you may receive a recall e-mail if your book has been reserved by another user and a new date will be given to you for return.
 There are certain other borrowable items that have different loan periods.
-Our distraction collection has items with a 3 week loan period, the Samsung tablets have 7 days, and the laptops/projectors for use within the library must be returned the same day.
+Our distraction collection has items with a 3 week loan period, and the laptops from the Lapsafe lockers are loaned for 1 week.
 You will be informed when you issue an item, what the return date will be if not indicated on the item itself.
 Books can be renewed up to 5 times before we need to see them physically.

 7.Are there fines for late books?